PhysicsCodesLab/TensorContractionsXD.jl/docs/src/implementation.md

 determined to be strided on runtime, and does therefore not coincide with the type union `StridedArray` from Julia Base.
-In fact, the methods accept `AbstractArray` objects, but convert these to `(Unsafe)StridedView` objects from the package [Strided.jl](https://github.com/Jutho/Strided.jl), and we refer to this package for a more detailed discussion on which arrays are supported and why.
+In fact, the methods accept `AbstractArray` objects, but convert these to `(Unsafe)StridedView` objects from the package [Strided.jl](https://github.com/Jutho/StridedTensorXD.jl), and we refer to this package for a more detailed discussion on which arrays are supported and why.

 The primitive tensor operations are captured by the following mutating methods (note that these are not exported)

 ```@docs
-TensorOperationsXD.add!
+TensorContractionsXD.add!
-TensorOperationsXD.trace!
+TensorContractionsXD.trace!
-TensorOperationsXD.contract!
+TensorContractionsXD.contract!
 ```

 These are the central objects that should be overloaded by custom tensor types that would